Google Product Listing Ads Optimization: The Definitive Guide (2023)

 Let’s check the infographic below to have a quick overview of this whole Google shopping campaign or ads creation process.

-That’s a simple illustration of the complete process of setting up Google product listing ads.
+That’s a simple illustration of the complete process of how to set up Google product listing ads.
 Now, let’s explain these steps briefly.

 Step #1: Setting up a GMC account